-A donation to the SONS OF NORWAY FOUNDATION IN CANADA is a meaningful way to make a difference.
-Your donation will help ensure:
+A donation to SONS OF NORWAY FOUNDATION IN CANADA is a meaningful way to make a difference.

 Direct Donations Open or Close

-- When completing the Donation form (CF006), be sure to fill in your Lodge name and number so the donation can be credited to your lodge for the Founders Award program.
+- When completing the Donation Form (CF 006) be sure to fill in your Lodge name and number so the donation can be credited to your lodge for the Founders Award program.

 Publicly Traded Securities Open or Close

-Canadian tax laws permit the donation of Publicly Traded Securities, such as common shares, to the SONS OF NORWAY FOUNDATION IN CANADA.
-This way, you do not have to pay capital gains tax on your investment.
-A tax specialist can advise if such donation process is advantageous to you.
-The Foundation has special accounts, with Royal Bank of Canada, to faciliate the donation of publicly traded securities in the manner specified by Canadian tax laws.
-A tax receipt is issued once the process is complete.
+Canadian Tax Laws permit donations of Publicly Traded Securities, such as common shares, to charitable organizations including SONS OF NORWAY FOUNDATION IN CANADA.
+This way, capital gains may not have to be paid or be substantially reduced on investment gains.
+It is recommended a tax specialist be consulted to determine if such donation process is advantageous.
+Our Foundation has a special securities receiving account to facilitate receiving donations of publicly traded securities in the manner required by Canadian tax laws and regulations.

 Channeled Donations Open or Close